 This is a course for students needing to improve specific reading skills.
 Emphasis will be on adequate reading preparation, increasing reading speed and improving vocabulary and comprehension through the development of literal, critical and effective reading skills.
-These skills will be taught through a variety of textbook exercises, tests, computer software, quizzes and readings.
-In addition, outside reading/writing may be utilized to further ensure development of skills.
+These skills will be taught through a variety of textbook exercises, tests, computer software, quizzes and In addition, outside reading/writing may be utilized to further ensure development of skills.
 The course is offered on a credit/no credit basis, with 75% or better required to receive credit.
 These credits cannot be applied to requirements for graduation.
 A letter grade will not be given and there will be no impact on the student's grade point average.
-(Prerequisite: LOC 40 or Placement by Crowder Standard Placement Exam)
+A course fee will apply.
+(Prerequisite: LOC 40 or Standard Placement Crowder Placement Exam)